 The following organizations provide technical assistance services to Maine schools who have students with print disabilities.
 Please contact the provider for more information about their services and fees.

-The ALLTECH-Spurwink program will support educators who don’t have the time or resources to provide student mandated access to print-based instructional materials.
+This program will support educators who don’t have the time or resources to provide student mandated access to print-based instructional materials.
 Such access is guaranteed in federal education statutes, such as IDEA and NCLB.
-ALLTECH can support you with AIM and NIMAS in the following ways:
+Spurwink ALLTECH can support you with AEM and NIMAS in the following ways:

 - Acquisition and implementation of individual or institutional subscriptions to Bookshare or Learning Ally.

 - Provide Demonstrations and Loans of Assistive Technology.

 - Provide professional development to staff regarding tools to access digital text.

 - Provide individual training/support to students who have print disabilities and use AEM.

 Education Services for Blind & Visually Impaired Children (ESBVIC)

 Education Services for Blind and Visually Impaired Children (ESBVIC) is a program of Catholic Charities Maine provided through funding from Maine’s Division for the Blind and Visually Impaired.
 ESBVIC serves children with vision loss and covers the ages from birth to completion of high school.
 Sixteen teachers of blind and visually impaired children (TVI) cover the entire state and serve children in public or private schools as well as in home and/or pre-school settings.

 The Instructional Materials Center (IMC) at ESBVIC provides some Braille and large print textbooks and researches the APH files for books and provides specialty teaching materials for TVIs.